adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/sdp.md

 ## Administrivia

-* Meeting details: We will meet tuesday and thursday after class (12:20pm) as needed.
+* Meeting details: We shall meet three times per month starting the month of Feburary until the month of April.
+Each meeting will usually take place on tuesday or thursday after class (12:20pm).
 Depending on availability these times and dates can be changed.

 ## Development Methodology